mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/tutorials/process-quality.md

 You are now done with the tutorial! 🎉

+Please feel free to try it yourself.
+Sign up for a free MindsDB account to get up and running in 5 minutes, and if you need any help, feel free to ask in Slack or Github.

-For more check out other [tutorials and MindsDB documentation](https://docs.mindsdb.com/).
+For more tutorials like this check out [MindsDB documentation](https://docs.mindsdb.com/).